 The Revolutionaries , a mural by David Siqueiros

-One young man opposed to the Díaz regime was Don Francisco I. Madero – a man 5'3", with a high-pitched voice and from a family with great wealth.
+One young man opposed to the Díaz regime was Don Francisco Madero – a man 5'3", with a high-pitched voice and from a family of great wealth.
 He was from of Coahuila – a state bordering Texas.
 He had attended the University of California at Berkeley, where he had studied agriculture, and he had finished his education in France in 1895.
-From the age of twenty-one to the age of thirty-two Madero had been running his own cotton plantation, using advanced agricultural methods and helping to create a successful cotton industry in Coahuila.
+From the age of twenty-one to the age of thirty-two Madero had been running his own cotton plantation in Coahuila, using advanced agricultural methods and helping to create a successful cotton industry in Coahuila.

 Madero had sympathy for common people.
 He raised the wages of his workers above that which others paid.
 He gave them hygienic living quarters and saw to it that they received free medical attention.
 In his home he sheltered dozens of children, and he was paying for the education of a number of orphans.
-And being a man with heart, Madero criticized the Díaz government for its laxity in building schools, for not providing better water distribution and other amenities to common people and for bloody repression against dissent.
+And Madero criticized the Díaz government for its laxity in building schools, for not providing better water distribution and other amenities for common people, and he criticized Diaz for bloody repression against dissent.
 He joined the Benito Juarez Democratic Club in a nearby town: San Pedro.
-He wrote political pamphlets, and he wrote a book titled The Presidential Succession in 1910, a book about the Díaz' re-election.
+He wrote political pamphlets, and in 1908 he wrote a book titled The Presidential Succession in 1910.

 Madero's book attracted a lot of attention.
 When he visited clubs around Mexico that favored honest elections, large crowds gathered to get a glimpse of the little man who had the courage to raise his voice.
-One month before the election, President Díaz had had enough of Madero, and in June, 1910, just before the elections were to be held, he had Madero and many of his allies jailed on charges of inciting people to riot.
+One month before the election Diaz had Madero and some of allies jailed on charges of inciting people to riot.

-Díaz won his election with a ridiculously large number of votes, and with the elections over and Madero apparently no longer a threat to his power, Díaz had him released from prison under bail and on condition that he remain in the same town as his prison: San Luis Potosí, in central Mexico.
+Díaz won the election with a ridiculously large number of votes.
+Then he had Madero released from prison under bail and on condition that he remain in the same town as his prison, San Luis Potosí, in central Mexico.
 In October, Madero sneaked out of town and made his way to Texas where, later that month, he published a new book.
 In his previous book, Madero had described violence as counter-productive.
 In his latest book he expressed the need for a counter force against the Díaz regime other than massive pleadings.
-Pleading he could see was not enough.
-He called for an armed – in other words, violent – revolution.
+He called for an armed revolution.

 Madero was in a hurry.
 He laid plans for his rising to take place on November 22, less than a month after his new book had been published.
-From his Texas headquarters, he strategized with allies in Mexico.
-He intended to cross the border and put himself at the head of an army that would march to the capital, Mexico City – while his new book was creating a stir in Mexico and the press in Mexico and the United States were buzzing with excitement.
+From his Texas headquarters, he strategized with allies.
+He intended to cross the border and put himself at the head of an army that would march to the capital, Mexico City .

-When the assigned day of uprising arrived, Madero crossed the border as planned, got lost, then finally found the men promised him.
+His new book created a stir in Mexico, and when the assigned day of uprising arrived, Madero crossed the border as planned, got lost, then finally found the men promised him.
 But rather than the initial 800 men that he had been promised, there were only a few, half of whom were unarmed.
-Madero returned to Texas emotionally devastated.
+Madero returned to Texas devastated.
 He was now without money, and he considered giving up politics.

-To succeed, rebellion across Mexico needed a greater armed force than the army that government could send against it, and this was in the making.
-The failure of Díaz to crush the rebellion in Chihuahua encouraged revolts in six other states – built upon the widespread discontent against the Díaz government.
+The failure of Díaz to crush the rebellion in Chihuahua encouraged revolts in six other states.
 And with rebellion occurring through much of Mexico and terrorizing Díaz' local officials, Díaz was overwhelmed.
 Díaz resigned his presidency and sailed for France.
 And news of his departure brought celebrations across the country that lasted three days and nights.